Enjoy a huge hamburger and coffee with the Okinawa breeze on your face Bricoleur (Mashiki, Ginowan City)

 There is plenty to enjoy at this shop, so first let us eat our fill.

-If you like spicy food, I recommend the chili burger set (comes with fries and a beverage for 1,300 yen (after tax)).
+If you like spicy food, I recommend the chili cheese burger set (1,630 yen (after tax)).

 Filled with loads of jalapeño peppers and chili beans for a burger that really packs a punch.
 Be one with nature and enjoy it outdoors on our terrace.

-The mellow flavored A.B.C. burger topped with avocado, bacon, and cheese (alone, with fries for 1,100 yen (after tax)) is popular with female customers.
+The mellow flavored A.B.C. burger topped with avocado, bacon, and cheese (1,600 yen (after tax)) is popular with female customers.

 There is a total of nine other types of hamburgers made with a juicy patty of 100% premium beef and an unseasoned bun toasted for each order.